Morris Warman

-Morris Warman (December 25, 1918 – April 16, 2010) was an American photographer who won many awards for his extraordinary photographs.
+Morris Warman (December 25, 1918 – April 16, 2010) was an American photographer.
 His pictures often appeared on the front page of the New York Herald Tribune, where he was a staff photographer from 1943 to 1966.
 His work in photojournalism was distinguished by his use of ambient light instead of flash to create artistic pictures of daily news events.
-Beside producing remarkable photographs for news stories, Warman was widely acclaimed for his portraits of statesmen and other celebrities, which were displayed in exhibits such as Portraits of Our Time.
+He also received acclaim for his portraits of statesmen and other celebrities, which were displayed in exhibits such as Portraits of Our Time.
+He won several awards for his work, including the New York Press Photographers Association contest in 1959.